Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 6. Priming and painting: Once scraped, you’ll probably be left with bare sheetrock.
 You can prime and paint the sheetrock to finish the job.

 If your popcorn ceiling contains asbestos, you may have the option to do nothing.
 Asbestos popcorn ceilings in good condition are generally considered safe.
 As long as the texture is intact and shows no signs of flaking or crumbling, you may choose to leave it as is.
-You may also choose to encapsulate the ceiling, which involves hiring a professional to treat it with a sealant.
+Or you might encapsulate the ceiling, which involves hiring a professional to treat it with a sealant.

-Granted, some people may want to remove the texture for reasons other than potential asbestos exposure.
+Some people may want to remove the texture for reasons other than potential asbestos exposure.
 Popcorn ceilings have fallen out of fashion in the past few decades.
-People may want to remove this texture to get a different look or make the house more appealing when they put it up for sale.
+People may want to remove this texture to get a different look before putting the house up for sale.

 Another option for getting rid of a popcorn ceiling is to cover it up.
 For example, planked ceilings can be relatively easy to install over textured spray-on materials.
 Covering the ceiling may be cheaper than removing it.